The Energy Loss of a Heavy Quark Moving in a Viscous Fluid: Gravity dual to a quark moving through a fluid flow

 After the above brief review of fluid/gravity duality, we are going to study the quark motion in a fluid background.
 Going from global equilibration state of the plasma to the hydrodynamic regime, the physical quantities related to the quark motion get hydrodynamic corrections.
 Meanwhile, the dual string picture of the quark changes accordingly.
 The main idea of our paper is that for a wide range of quark velocities, one can compute these corrections perturbatively, order by order in a boundary derivative expansion.

-The key point that allow us to use hydrodynamic perturbation procedure is exploiting the Eddington-Finkelstein coordinates by which, the whole string extension in the bulk may lie within just one tube.
+The key point that allows us to use hydrodynamic perturbation procedure is exploiting the Eddington-Finkelstein coordinates by which, the whole string extension in the bulk may lie within just one tube.
 If such an extension exists, we can use the $ultralocal$ method described in \cite{Bhattacharyya:2008jc}to find the string solution perturbatively.
 To do that, we start with a string extended in the bulk and restricted to a tube with size $1/T$.
 At zero order of perturbation, this assumption allows us to neglect the velocity and temperature variations on the the boundary slice of the tube, namely the boundary patch.
-Simply speaking, the difference in values of hydrodynamic quantities between two different points in a patch, is in the next order of perturbation.
+Simply speaking, the difference in values of hydrodynamic variables between two different points in a patch, is in the next order of perturbation.

-So far, we have described a string embedded in a uniform AdS black brane space-time and therefore the drag force can be computed just like as was done in \sec{3} where, the velocity of plasma can be chosen equal to the fluid velocity in an arbitrary point in the boundary patch i.e. in the position of the quark.
-So, as far as we can neglect the variation of the hydrodynamic quantities in a patch, the drag force exerted on a quark in a fluid can be computed by limiting \eqref{8'''} where the fluid global quantities are replaced by the local ones in the quark position.
-Consequently, we have
+So far, we have discussed on a string embedded in a uniform AdS black brane space-time.
+As a result the drag force can be computed just like \eqref{three} where, the velocity of plasma can be chosen equal to the fluid velocity in an arbitrary point in the boundary patch i.e. in the position of the quark.
+So, as far as we can neglect the variation of the hydrodynamic variables in a patch, the drag force exerted on a quark in a fluid can be computed via \eqref{8'''} with the fluid variables promoted to become local functions of the quark position:

 where $u^{\mu}_{f}$ is the fluid four-velocity and $x^{\alpha}$ are the coordinates of the quark position.
-Since the local profile of the fluid has entered, the above expression identifies the drag force at ideal order.
+Since the local profile of the fluid has entered, th expression identifies the drag force at ideal order.
 It is exactly similar to identification of the ideal fluid stress tensor in \cite{Bhattacharyya:2008jc}.

-Computing the drag force at the level of viscous fluid needs to considering derivative corrections.
-Exploiting our perturbative procedure, we proceed to find the string solution in first-order corrected gravity background as the dual of a quark motion in a viscous fluid.
-It should be noted that our constraint of the string stay in a single tube is highly restrictive.
-This strict condition emphasises that to compute the hydrodynamic corrections to string embedding, one should choose the rest frame of the quark (RF) where this restriction has a manifest physical meaning and can be easily implemented in.

 Now, we want to explore that under which circumstances in boundary side, the whole string extension stays in a single tube?
 Consider a one directional fluid dynamical flow in the LF.
 At zero order, where the velocity and temperature are global in a patch, the extension of the string in 1-direction of the boundary is given by \eqref{11} and in the RF in the fluid we have